saucelabs/elemental-next/frontend/tips/10-retry-test-actions/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2013-07-30
-last_update:
-  date: 2023-02-27
----

-## A Solution

-Rather than have your tests fail intermittently for reasons that don't actually reflect an issue in your application (or that are really difficult to track down), we'd like to trigger a context specific retry for a specific set of actions (rather than the whole test) that will back-off after a few attempts.

-If it finds what it needs, the tests passes.
-If it doesn't, the test fails -- and you know you have a legitimate problem on your hands.

 ## Example

 The example application is a page that displays a notification message at the top of the page.
 It will either say **Action successful** or **Action unsuccessful, please try again**.
 You can see it [here](http://the-internet.herokuapp.com/notification_message).